 Elementor user interface is completely different and some may like and dislike others.

 While Divi strived for clarity, Elementor focused on accessibility.

 Unlike Divi, where it can take a while to get used to, Elementor makes us feel right at home.

-Our tastes will determine which one we prefer or are best suited to.
+Your tastes will determine which one you prefer or are best suited to you.